Eminem: Health problems

 Eminem has spoken publicly about his addiction to prescription drugs, including Vicodin, Ambien, and Valium.
-According to friend and fellow D12 member Proof, Eminem, who previously hinted in his 1999 single "My Name Is" that he avoided the use of drugs after experiencing his mother's history of drug abuse, first developed a drug addiction in 2002.
-During the production of 8 Mile, Eminem, working 16 hours a day, developed insomnia.
+During the production of 8 Mile, he developed insomnia while working 16 hours a day.
 An associate gave him an Ambien tablet which "knocked [him] out", encouraging him to obtain a prescription.
 This was Eminem's first experience of drug addiction, which affected him for several years.
 Near the end of production on Encore, he would "just go into the studio and goof off [with] a pocketful of pills".
 Eminem began taking the drugs to "feel normal", taking a "ridiculous amount ...
 I could consume anywhere from 40 to 60 Valium [in a day].
 Vicodin, maybe 30."
 The drugs would put him to sleep for no more than two hours, after which he would take more.
 Eminem's weight increased to 230 lb and he was regularly eating fast food: "The kids behind the counter knew me—it wouldn't even faze them.
 Or I'd sit up at Denny's or Big Boy and just eat by myself.
 It was sad."
 Eminem became less recognizable due to his weight gain and once overheard two teenagers arguing about whether or not it was him: "Eminem ain't fat."

 Over the holidays, Marshall Mathers, a.k.a.
 Eminem, was under doctors' care at Detroit-area hospitals for complications due to pneumonia.
 He has since been released and is doing well recovering at home.